ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 The naming pattern suggested in <https://datatracker.ietf.org/doc/html/draft-huque-dane-client-cert> includes an underscore label (_device) which also prevents the issuance of Web PKI-validating certificates in the event a DNS server hosting a client identity zone, which is capable of presenting A and AAAA records, is compromised.
+An alternative underscore label _user separates the TLSA records with the domain CA from the TLSA records for devices.

 ## Availability